İlhan Erşahin: Bands and albums

 Erşahin's horn has become identified with a modal style of jazz, combining the influence of the cool Nordic sound to the minor-key strains of Istanbul and the quirky funk of the East Village, Manhattan.
-Continuing his work as a songwriter with Brazilian links, in 2011 Erşahin co-wrote a track called "Six Minutos," with Brazilian vocalist Otto for his album, "Certa Manha Acordei de Sonhos Intranquilos."
+Continuing his work as a songwriter with Brazilian links, in 2011 Erşahin co-wrote a track called "Six Minutos," with Brazilian vocalist Otto for his album, Certa Manhã Acordei de Sonhos Intranquilos.
 In 2012 Erşahin also co-wrote the song " Like This," with top Brazilian singer, Tulipa Ruiz.

 Although Erşahin has performed at many of the world's largest concert halls, his affinity for the boho soul of jazz is evident in the videos posted to YouTube of him jamming by the Bosphorus.

 Nublu Club

 When İlhan Erşahin opened the Nublu Club in 2002, it captured the budding synergy between hiphop turntablists, the avant-garde jazzers who were still on the Lower East Side, and DJ's and players from Europe, Jamaica, Africa and Brazil.
 Nublu's jam sessions captured the freewheeling rivalry of cutting sessions at clubs like the legendary Minton's Playhouse's in the bebop era of the 1940s.
 The club's hipness was underlined by the single blue light outside the door and lack of a name signboard, giving the club the feel of a secret speakeasy adventure.
 Bands and DJ's performed in the middle of the club, among the audience, giving it the ambiance of an underground event.
 Its authenticity made Nublu a safe zone for artists, has seen many stars drop in over the years like the late Lou Reed, Caetano Veloso, David Byrne, Gilberto Gil, Bebel Gilberto, Kevin Spacey, and many more.
 The club's commitment to integrating turntablism into live action prompted Moby to tell XLR8R magazine in 2008 that he "had more fun DJing records for 75 people at Nublu than going on tour and performing in front of 10,000 people a night."
 Butch Morris held a residency there from the club's opening until his death in 2013 and led the Nublu Orchestra.